-The enrolling parent/legal custodian or guardian must provide the following POR for the affidavit:
+The enrolling parent/legal custodian or guardian must provide the following Proof of Residency for the residency affidavit:

-- 1. Primary Documentation: The homeowner's current document proofs held in their name as outlined above for proof of residency. - 2.
+- 1. Primary Documentation: The homeowner's current document proofs held in their name as outlined above for proof of residency.
 The homeowner will be asked to sign the affidavit confirming the submitted proofs if the homeowner lives in the residence presented and/or if the proofs are not adequate as presented.
 Residency Affidavit signatures must be notarized.

-3. Secondary Documentation: The Enrolling parent/legal custodian or guardian must submit an additional two (2) current proofs of residency which establishes a commercial connection between their name and current address, this may include commercial mailings, electronic account printed statements, bills, driver's license, car tag receipt, or other approved documents as determined by student services.
+The homeowner may asked to be present at an in-person meeting with the administration as part of the residency affidavit process. - 2.
+Secondary Documentation: The Enrolling parent/legal custodian or guardian must submit an additional two (2) current proofs of residency which establishes a commercial connection between their name and current address, this may include commercial mailings, electronic account printed statements, bills, driver's license, car tag receipt, or other approved documents as determined by student services.
 A waiver of four (4) weeks may be given to new residents for the secondary proofs to be submitted.
 However, the child's enrollment status will not be considered final until the secondary proofs are received and approved by the Residency Office.
 Failure to provide both secondary proofs could subject the child's pending affidavit to be voided and the child's enrollment to be rescinded.